Chinese apps join celebs in backlash against Western fashion brands over Xinjiang

 CHINA CELEBS DROP BRANDS

-German fashion house Hugo Boss said on its official Chinese Weibo account on Thursday that it would “continue to purchase and support Xinjiang cotton”.
+A message on the Chinese Weibo account of the German fashion house Hugo Boss said on Thursday that it would “continue to purchase and support Xinjiang cotton.”
+Hugo Boss said on Friday that it was not an authorized post, and had been deleted accordingly.

 New Balance, Under Armour, Tommy Hilfiger and Converse, owned by Nike, have come under fire in China for statements saying they would not use Xinjiang cotton.